Sugar's Effect on Your Immune System

 Sugar and junk foods can produce a burst of energy and feel comforting in the short term.
 That's why we go for them when stressed, bored, sad, or short on time.
 The pain-killing effect of sugar comes from the release of endorphins in your body when you eat the sweets.
 Endorphins are a morphine-like chemical your body naturally circulates when you exercise, are excited, or eat sweet or spicy foods.
 Despite how good you feel right after eating sweets, I'll bet you didn't know that sugar has a direct and dramatic effect on your immune system for hours after you eat it!

 According to a 1973 study done by Loma Linda University, when you eat 100 grams of sugar, about as much sugar as you find in a 1 liter bottle of soda, your white blood cells are 40 percent less effective at killing germs.
-This can cripple your immune system for up to 5 hours after eating sugar!
+You can cripple your immune system for up to 5 hours after eating sugar!
+Glucose, fructose and sucrose all significantly decreased the activity of neutrophils to engulf bacteria!
+(Neutrophils are the "first responders" of white blood cells when there are invading microbes.)
+1.

 Sugar impacts your white blood cells by competing for space in those cells with Vitamin C. When Linus Pauling did research in the 1970s to find out how the body uses Vitamin C, he discovered that white blood cells need Vitamin C to destroy bacteria and viruses.
 Sugar and Vitamin C are similar in their chemical structure.
 When you eat sugar, it directly competes for space in your immune cells with Vitamin C!
 The more sugar in your system, the less Vitamin C can get into your white blood cells.
 Sugar DOES NOT help your immune system fight infection at all, resulting in a weakened defense from infections.